Macon Bacon: Coaching staff

 Danny Higginbotham managed the team for the 2018 and 2019 seasons.
 At the end of the 2019 season, he announced plans to leave the team after being named as an Assistant Coach at Des Moines Area Community College.
 On September 10, 2019, the team named Jimmy Turk, an assistant coach at South Mountain Community College in Phoenix, Arizona as the new manager.
 On October 2, 2020, the team announced that Kyle MacKinnon had been named the head coach for the 2021 season.
 On September 21, 2021, the team named former assistant coach Kevin Soine the head coach for the 2022 season.

 Attendance

-In 2018, the team was named the Coastal Plain League's Organization of the year after selling out 11 out of 23 home games.
+In 2018, the team was named the Coastal Plain League's Organization of the year after selling out 11 of 23 home games.
 It finished the 2018 season 2nd in attendance in the Coastal Plain League and 10th overall for the entire summer league, with an estimated home total attendance count of over 47,000.